nuvo672/revshellpayload/README.md

   4. Your done

 ### Loading revshell
-Copy and paste your hoaxshell payload script into a notepad
+Copy and paste your revshell.txt payload script into a notepad                                                                                                                                                                  Replace {Hoaxshell revshell} with your hoaxshell script
 Save the file as payload.dd in the pi folder